• Skip to main content

 Hongqiao

-✔ Best district for expat living & longer-term stays
+✔ Best district to stay in Shanghai for expat living & longer-term stays

-For travellers looking to extend their stay in Shanghai a little longer, Hongqiao isn’t a place you’ll want to leave out of the running.
-This area, a subdistrict of the sprawling Changning District, is a top choice for where to stay in Shanghai for expat thanks to its quieter suburban feel and wide selection of international schools.
+This area, a subdistrict of the sprawling Changning District, is a great choice for where to stay in Shanghai for expats thanks to its quieter suburban feel and wide selection of international schools.

-Zhongshan Park in Hongqiao, Shanghai
+Zhongshan Park in Hongqiao

-Hongqiao is particularly well-known for its expat communities from Japan, Korea, Macau, and Taiwan, many of whom settled in an upscale area known as Gubei.
 With its various cultural influences, parts of Gubei have become known by various names like Little Tokyo, Little Taipei, and Koreatown.
 As you’d imagine, all of this intermingling has made this neighbourhood one of the best places to eat in Shanghai!

 The district is also home to Hongqiao Railway Station and Hongqiao International Airport, making it one of Shanghai’s most important transportation hubs.